 Create a Good Space for Studying

-Some students prefer to use the library for studying to separate working and living area – if this is not for you, a suitable desk for working is essential.
+Some students prefer to use the library for studying to separate working and living areas – if this is not for you, a suitable desk for working is essential.
 You will spend a lot of time here, and you must have enough space and the necessary equipment to get started.
 You should buy a good and bright desk lamp because reading in the dark is tiring for your eyes and brain.
 Equip yourself with a set of text markers, good pens, post-it notes, and everything you need for long days at the desk.
 If you have space, devote this area only for work – this is your concentration space – and use other spaces in your flat for lunch breaks and chilling.

 Plants, Furniture, and Decoration